 I decided that I needed to expand my puzzle collection from 1 to a few more.
 I reached out to the good people of Freecycle and got a couple of responses.
 Two women had some puzzles they wanted to get off their hands.
 After collecting these I realized I needed to get a bit more organized.
 We happened to have 2 bookshelves that weren’t really getting used, so I re-purposed them for games and puzzles.

 I have completed a few of the puzzles so far, which is why I have a the before/after style photo above.
 I have even added a few.
 My brother’s kids were over in summer 2016 and while looking for games found my puzzles and had their parents get me a couple more for my birthday.
 I have also picked up a couple at the store.
 Of course being a glass half empty person I feel like I’m almost out and keep contemplating if asking on Freecycle again is a good idea.

 After I did some of the puzzles on a card table in our new cat’s room.
 (Yes she has a room, the cats don’t like each other, so Pumpkin has a safe place to go.)
 I decided to work on a really large puzzle that needed to be done on the kitchen table.
 After that it’s where I’ve been working on all my puzzles, and taking a photo of them upon completion.
 I use a super cheap clear table topper to keep everything protected when I’m not working on the puzzle, and since it’s clear I still see it and be reminded to work on it.

 Here is my collection of completed puzzles that I have documented so far.
-Once I finish they are either donated or given to a co-worker who said they would be something fun for the winter.
+Once I finish the puzzles are now going to my oldest niece who started college fall 2018.